-Welcome to the Bishop Brady Counseling and Guidance Office.
+Welcome to the Bishop Brady School Counseling Office!

 We have designed our pages to provide current and relevant information for students and parents by including a number of links to many popular websites.
-We also encourage students and parents to come see us to discuss their academic concerns and post-graduation options and to take advantage of the many resources available in and through the Counseling and Guidance Office.
+We also encourage students and parents to come see us to discuss their academic concerns and post-graduation options and to take advantage of the many resources available in and through the School Counseling Office (SCO).

-For more information, stop by the Counseling and Guidance Office to browse our resources, or call to schedule an appointment with your student's counselor.
+For more information, stop by the School Counseling Office to browse our resources, or call to schedule an appointment with your child's counselor.

 Counseling and Guidance overview

-The Counseling and Guidance staff work collaboratively with students, parents, faculty, and college admissions officers with the goal of assisting students as they discover and receive acceptances from the colleges that best "match" their talents, interests, and goals.
+The School Counseling Office staff work collaboratively with students, parents, faculty, and college admissions officers with the goal of assisting students as they discover and receive acceptances from the colleges that best "match" their talents, interests, and goals.

 During freshman and sophomore years, college counselors focus on getting to know each individual student in depth.
 Counselors ensure that all students are enrolled in challenging courses and understand that the quality of their coursework impacts the colleges they may eventually be admitted to.
 Counselors make frequent classroom presentations on a variety of topics while helping each student explore careers, establish an academic "work ethic" and find the resources that lead to academic success.